dresende/node-orm2/Readme.md

 columns `person_id`, `street` and `number`.
 The methods available in the `Person` model are similar to an `hasOne` association.
 In this example you would be able to call `.getAddress(cb)`, `.setAddress(Address, cb)`, ..

+**Note:** you don't have to save the result from `Person.extendsTo`.
+It returns an extended model.
+You can use it to query directly this extended table (and even find the related model) but that's up to you.
+If you only want to access it using the original model you can just discard the return.

 ### Examples & options

 If you have a relation of 1 to n, you should use `hasOne` (belongs to) association.